phuhoangbao/product-compare-service/README.md

 		curl -v --insecure https://localhost:8444/api/v1/product-review/3

-IV.
+# IV.
 APPENDIX

 	Some functions are written just for demo.
-We need to enhance these functions in real environment NO#			FUNCTION							IN DEMO																					ENHANCE NEEDED
+We need to enhance these functions in real environment

-	1			Returned data for all requests		Prepare a pre-defined list to return to client											Update to connect to 3rd vendor to retrieve real data
+	1. Returned data for all requests
+	In Demo: Prepare a pre-defined list to return to client Enhancement Needed: Update to connect to 3rd vendor to retrieve real data

+	2. getProductById
-	2			getProductById						Just loop in pre-defined list															Use jpa interface such as JpaRepository to work with DB Or send request to 3rd vendor to retrieve real data
+	In Demo: Just loop in pre-defined list
+	Enhancement Needed: Use jpa interface such as JpaRepository to work with DB Or send request to 3rd vendor to retrieve real data

+	3. Using SSL
-	3			Using SSL							Get warning about certificate.
-Extract SSL certificate and import to client site Override current hostname verifier to bypass the SSL connection issue
+	In Demo: Get warning about certificate.
+Override current hostname verifier to bypass the SSL connection issue Enhancement Needed: Extract SSL certificate and import to client site

+	4. Handling exception
-	4			Handling exception 					There is not many handling exception in this demo due to simple services and requests	We need to handle more exception based on the complexity of real data and service tasks.
+	In Demo: There is not many handling exception in this demo due to simple services and requests Enhancement Needed: We need to handle more exception based on the complexity of real data and service tasks.